geotiffjs/geotiff.js/README.md

 is still likely to be reduced and second: the main thread is relieved which helps to uphold responsiveness.

-If you wan't to use the Worker Pool in a project built with webpack (ex: VueJS or React) you have to install `threads-plugin` and add the plugin to your `webpack.config.js`:
+If you want to use the Worker Pool in a project built with webpack (ex: VueJS or React) you have to install `threads-plugin` and add the plugin to your `webpack.config.js`:
 ```
 npm install -D threads-plugin
 ```